 I can’t fathom the challenges that African Americans (and many Latinos also) have been faced with growing up in a white dominated America, but recently watching Netflix’s 13th has enlightened me greatly.
 The police have a very difficult job maintaining law and order–especially to the satisfaction of a white dominated power elite.

 Since “stand your ground” has been adopted in many states, the return to the wild west, where everyman was for himself, seems to be the modus operandi of choice–make that survival!
 On the right of the painting we see two black figures (school cross walker road sign) walking towards the middle.
 One is packing (carrying a gun); the other is packing the Bible.
 That’s a tough call–especially for a Christian.
-Practicing Christians are under obligation to be law abiding citizens since the governing authorities have (for the most part) been established by god.
-On one hand you want to protect your family (and yourself), but may feel that if you resort to carrying a firearm, maybe, just maybe, your not relying enough on the Christian God to protect you.
-Then again, if you don’t pack, are you in fact putting your god to the test of totally protecting you.
+Practicing Christians are under obligation to be law abiding citizens since the governing authorities have (for the most part) been established by God.
+On one hand, you want to protect your family (and yourself), but may feel that if you resort to carrying a firearm, maybe, just maybe, your not relying enough on the Christian God to protect you.
+Then again, if you don’t pack, are you in fact putting that God to the test of totally protecting you.

 Still, we need the necessary checks and balances in place to keep the guns (as much as possible) out of the hands of irresponsible people.
 But taking all the guns away from all the people just makes everyone that much more vulnerable to defending themselves in a crisis situation (including governments going rogue, etc).